Krishanu-06/tic-tac-toe/README.md

 My simple attempt to impleament a tic tac toe in the command line with help of my tutor [@A-J-Sarmah](https://github.com/A-J-Sarmah).

 ### Status
-We now render a board.
+We now have a complete game

-### To-Dos
-1. Impleament the game loop